spectral-cockpit/opusreader2/README.md

 We are currently at mid-development phase.
 The core API of `opusreader2::read_opus()` has been solidified and we are not planning major user-facing design changes.
 We plan more features to exact specific parts of interest like measurement metadata or to accomplish read workflows for custom environments.
-Currently, we 1) focus on improving the ease of use (documentation, vignettes), 2) expanding support for Bruker data blocks and 3) provide useful downstream features for metadata management.
+Currently, we focus on

+1. improving the ease of use (documentation, vignettes)
+2. expanding support for Bruker data blocks
+3. provide useful downstream features for metadata and spectra management.

 We now track changes under semantic versioning using [{fledge}](https://github.com/cynkra/fledge).
 Please consult the [NEWS](NEWS.md) to follow progress and the history of features.
 Our goal is to release a stable version 1.0.0 on CRAN that is production ready.

 ## Installation